 To determine the right UX metrics that aligned to business goals of awareness/acquisition for new customers, I would measure:

-- Conversion rate/task completion rate of paying on phone at a retailer for first time users
+- Conversion rate/task completion rate of paying on a phone at a retailer for first-time users

 So let’s measure and show that business impact!

-And when I say, “your users” what I really mean is your company’s target audience.
-That’s your sample or segment.
+And when I say, “your users,” what I really mean is your company’s target audience.
+That’s your population.
 For example, if the company goal is growth and the metrics are user acquisition, then you really care about measuring new users.
-If you focus on existing customers, your measurements and UX reflect impact for current user growth.
+If you focus on existing customers, your measurements and UX reflect the impact for current user growth.
 It’s the key audience’s actions and behaviors that matter most to benchmark and measure.

 Some naysayers will say, “But how do you know your design is the only thing that contributed to improvement?
 There are so many things going on that we can’t measure.”

 100% attribution or causation is very rare anywhere outside a science lab or controlled experiment.
 You can do a few things to make sure as much noise as possible is drowned out in your analysis.
 First, you’ve chosen a few key metrics to measure that directly relate to the business goals and UX strategy.
-That’s a start — you’re not measuring things that don’t matter (i.e. the noise).
+That’s a start — you do not measure things that don’t matter (i.e. the noise).
 Also, it’s also about timing.

-Gather the benchmark measurement 90-days prior to launch and measure for change 90 days after.
+Gather the benchmark measurement 90-days before launch and measure for change 90 days after.
 You’ll have a clear idea of how much the UX improved on those key metrics for the user.
 That timeframe will show an “evening out” of any unusual spikes like an unexpected press release or event.
-If you’re in the prototyping phase, run two usability tests, one that’s a benchmark with current site or product and one that mimics real world tasks and usage on your prototype design.
+If you’re in the prototyping phase, run two usability tests, one that’s a benchmark with current site or product and one that mimics real-world tasks and usage on your prototype design.

 In either case, you can quantify subjective measures for satisfaction by using a Likert scale of 1 to 7 to indicate level of satisfaction, a binary measurement on likelihood to purchase (yes or no) or the 10-point Net Promoter Score (NPS).
 While you can’t infer averages from these numbers, you can count how many people scored the highest value before and after and show an improvement that way.*

 For example, when I created the redesign strategy for a large corporate website, engagement was a UX goal because the website needed to qualify sales leads (that was marketing’s business goal).
 The marketing department invested huge amounts of money in asset creation as a way to quality sales leads.
-However, in a content analysis my team learned that those assets were not being accessed or used, most likely due to poor page design and UX.
-Therefore, I measured the before and after redesign and we saw an 63% increase in total asset downloads, with a 31% increase in case studies, which was a direct result of our design strategy.
+However, in a content analysis, my team learned that those assets were not being accessed or used, most likely due to poor page design and UX.
+Therefore, I measured key metrics before and after redesign.
+We saw a 63% increase in total asset downloads, with a 31% increase in case studies, which was a direct result of our design strategy.

 Next, it’s about sample size.
 If your product is out in the market, you have larger sample sizes to gather data.
 The larger the sample size, the better, but any amount over 30 for your target audience or segment, is a good place to start (see Central Limit Theorem on why).